-Rustic charm is all the rage now.
-A step in a decidedly more eclectic direction from “shabby chic,” this design style is about creating vintage elegance for a warm and inviting space.
+Rustic charm is a step in a decidedly more eclectic direction from “shabby chic,” but this design style is all about creating vintage elegance for a warm and inviting space.
 Your kitchen is the hub of activity in your home, and you spend a large portion of time there.
-It’s natural to want something functional that meets all your needs, but function doesn’t mean you have to sacrifice style, personality or comfort.
-If you like to combine vintage appeal with stylish accents, then rustic designs may be perfect for you.
+It’s natural to want something functional that meets all your needs without having to sacrifice style, personality or comfort.
+If you like to combine vintage appeal with stylish accents, then rustic kitchen designs may be perfect for you!

 Perfecting Your Rustic Kitchen Look